-High-speed steels, abbreviated as HSS, are a specialized class of tool steels that were named primarily for their ability to machine and cut materials at high speeds (high hot hardness).
+High-speed steels, abbreviated as HSS, are a specialized class of tool steels named primarily for their ability to machine and cut materials at high speeds (high hot hardness).
 It is often used in power-saw blades and drill bits.
 High-speed steel is superior to the older high-carbon steel tools in that it can withstand higher temperatures without losing its temper (hardness).
-High-speed steels are complex iron-base alloys of carbon, chromium, vanadium, molybdenum, or tungsten, or combinations there of.
-To achieve good cutting performance from HSS, an appropriate hardening response must be provided in heat treatment.
+High-speed steels are complex iron-base alloys of carbon, chromium, vanadium, molybdenum, tungsten, or combinations thereof.
+An appropriate hardening response must be provided in heat treatment to achieve good cutting performance from HSS.

 High-speed Steel – AISI M2

 For example, molybdenum high-speed steel – AISI M2 is the “standard” and most widely used industrial HSS.
-Molybdenum high speed steels are designated as Group M steels according to the AISI classification system.
+According to the AISI classification system, molybdenum high-speed steels are designated as Group M steels.
 M2 HSS has small and evenly distributed carbides giving high wear resistance, though its decarburization sensitivity is a little bit high.
-It is usually used to manufacture a variety of tools, such as drill bits, taps and reamers.
+It is usually used to manufacture various tools, such as drill bits, taps, and reamers.

-The carbon and alloy contents are balanced at sufficient levels to provide high attainable hardening response, excellent wear resistance, high resistance to the softening effects of elevated temperature, and good toughness for effective use in industrial cutting applications.
-Titanium nitride (an extremely hard ceramic material), or titanium carbide coatings can be used in the tools made of this kind of steels through physical vapor deposition process to improve the performance and life span of the tool.
-TiN has a Vickers hardness of 1800–2100 and it has metallic gold color.
+The carbon and alloy contents are balanced at sufficient levels to provide a high attainable hardening response, excellent wear resistance, high resistance to the softening effects of elevated temperature, and good toughness for effective use in industrial cutting applications.
+Titanium nitride (an extremely hard ceramic material) or titanium carbide coatings can be used in the tools made of this kind of steel through a physical vapor deposition process to improve the performance and life span of the tool.
+TiN has a Vickers hardness of 1800–2100 and a metallic gold color.

 Alloying Agents in High-speed Steels

-Pure iron is too soft to be used for the purpose of structure, but the addition of small quantities of other elements (carbon, manganese or silicon for instance) greatly increases its mechanical strength.
-The synergistic effect of alloying elements and heat treatment produces a tremendous variety of microstructures and properties.
-The four major alloying elements that form carbides in high-speed steels are: tungsten, chromium, vanadium and molybdenum.
-These alloying elements combine with carbon to form very hard and wear-resistant carbide compounds.
+Pure iron is too soft to be used for the purpose of a structure.
+Still, adding small quantities of other elements (carbon, manganese, or silicon, for instance) greatly increases its mechanical strength.
+The synergistic effect of alloying elements and heat treatment produces various microstructures and properties.
+The four major alloying elements that form carbides in high-speed steels are tungsten, chromium, vanadium, and molybdenum.
+These alloying elements combine with carbon to form hard and wear-resistant carbide compounds.
 The microstructure of high-speed steels consists of a martensitic matrix with a dispersion of two sets of carbides.
 These carbides are usually known as primary and secondary carbides.
-Primary carbides are those carbides formed during solidification of the steel.
-Secondary carbides are those carbides formed during secondary hardening heat-treatment of the steels.
+Primary carbides are those carbides formed during the solidification of the steel, and secondary carbides are those formed during secondary hardening heat-treatment of the steels.

 - Tungsten.
-Produces stable carbides and refines grain size so as to increase hardness, particularly at high temperatures.
+Produces stable carbides and refines grain size to increase hardness, particularly at high temperatures.
 Tungsten is used extensively in high-speed tool steels and has been proposed as a substitute for molybdenum in reduced-activation ferritic steels for nuclear applications.
-The addition of about 10% of tungsten and molybdenum in total maximises efficiently the hardness and toughness of high speed steels and maintains those properties at the high temperatures generated when cutting metals.
-Tungsten and molybdenum are interchangeable at an atomic level and both promote resistance to tempering which gives improved tool cutting performance at higher temperatures.
+Adding about 10% of tungsten and molybdenum efficiently maximizes the hardness and toughness of high-speed steels.
+It maintains those properties at the high temperatures generated when cutting metals.
+Tungsten and molybdenum are interchangeable at an atomic level, and both promote resistance to tempering, which gives improved tool cutting performance at higher temperatures.

 - Chromium.
 Chromium increases hardness, strength, and corrosion resistance.
 The strengthening effect of forming stable metal carbides at the grain boundaries and the strong increase in corrosion resistance made chromium an important alloying material for steel.
-Generally speaking, the concentration specified for most grades is approximately 4%.
-This level appears to result in the best balance between hardness and toughness.
+Generally speaking, the concentration specified for most grades is approximately 4%, and this level appears to result in the best balance between hardness and toughness.
 Chromium plays an important role in the hardening mechanism and is considered irreplaceable.
-At higher temperatures, chromium contributes increased strength.
-It is ordinarily used for applications of this nature in conjunction with molybdenum.
+At higher temperatures, chromium contributes to increased strength, and it is ordinarily used for applications of this nature in conjunction with molybdenum.

 - Molybdenum.
-Molybdenum (about 0.50-8.00%) when added to a tool steel makes it more resistant to high temperature.
-Molybdenum increases hardenability and strength, particularly at high temperatures due to the high melting point of molybdenum.
-Molybdenum is unique in the extent to which it increases the high-temperature tensile and creep strengths of steel.
-It retards the transformation of austenite to pearlite far more than it does the transformation of austenite to bainite; thus, bainite may be produced by continuous cooling of molybdenum-containing steels.
+When added to tool steel, molybdenum (about 0.50-8.00%) makes it more resistant to high temperatures.
+Molybdenum increases hardenability and strength, particularly at high temperatures, due to the high melting point of molybdenum.
+Molybdenum is unique in the extent to which it increases steel’s high-temperature tensile and creeps strengths.
+It retards the transformation of austenite to pearlite far more than the transformation of austenite to bainite; thus, bainite may be produced by continuous cooling of molybdenum-containing steels.

 - Vanadium.
 Vanadium is generally added to steel to inhibit grain growth during heat treatment.
-In controlling grain growth, it improves both the strength and toughness of hardened and tempered steels.
+Controlling grain growth improves the strength and toughness of hardened and tempered steels.
 The size of the grain determines the properties of the metal.
 For example, smaller grain size increases tensile strength and tends to increase ductility.
-A larger grain size is preferred for improved high-temperature creep properties.
-Vanadium is added to promote abrasion resistance and to produce hard and stable carbides which being only partly soluble, release little carbon into the matrix.
+Larger grain size is preferred for improved high-temperature creep properties.
+Vanadium is added to promote abrasion resistance and to produce hard and stable carbides, which are only partly soluble, and release little carbon into the matrix.

 Properties of Molybdenum High-speed Steel – AISI M2